usernamethatisnttaken/ProjectsPortfolio/README.md

 #### Boids
 My implementation of boids (https://en.wikipedia.org/wiki/Boids)

-Status: Functional with one major bug (atan calculation is off)
+Status: Functional with one major bug (atan calculation is off -> why they sort of peel from the flock when facing at certain angles)

 #### Renderer
 A slightly better 3D renderer with a placement GUI (v2)